malachyenglish1/financial-models/README.md

 # financial-models
-All financial models

-Now I am going to try and edit my readme file
+This repository contains all of my financial models For each model, when choosing to update, open a new branch titled [TICKER]-amend-branch